-Fujifilm X-T1 versus Olympus E-M1
+Fujifilm X-T1 vs Olympus E-M1

-The Fujifilm X-T1 and the Olympus OM-D E-M1 are two enthusiast cameras that were revealed to the public, respectively, in January 2014 and September 2013.
+The Fujifilm X-T1 and the Olympus OM-D E-M1 are two enthusiast cameras that were officially introduced, respectively, in January 2014 and September 2013.
 Both the X-T1 and the E-M1 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T1) and a Four Thirds (E-M1) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably larger (5 percent) than the Fujifilm X-T1.
 Moreover, the E-M1 is markedly heavier (13 percent) than the X-T1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T1) and the Micro Four Thirds Lens Catalog (E-M1).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.